mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### Start a manufacturing batch with a new contract manufacturer

-- **Result**: XX
+- **Result**: The first manufacturing batch has started.
 - **Grade**: A

-TODO
+I signed the purchase order with our contract manufacturer, so the wheels are now in motion for our first production batch.
+It's scary because it's going to be the biggest single change to the business we've ever done.
+If it goes well, it will be great.
+If it goes badly, it will be catastrophic.
+I'm hoping for the former.

 ### Publish TinyPilot Pro 2.6.0

-- **Result**: XX
+- **Result**: Published TinyPilot Pro 2.6.0 on schedule.
 - **Grade**: A

-TODO
+Our June release went smoothly but felt underwhelming.
+A lot of our dev effort the two releases has focused on making updates simpler and less error-prone.
+The changes have made big differences in how maintainable the software is, but that doesn't sound exciting in a release announcement.

 ### Reach $95k in revenue

 - **Result**: Reached $93k in revenue.
 - **Grade**: C

 TinyPilot's earnings were fairly flat.
 A new review [came out](https://www.youtube.com/watch?v=tx724dhxGxc) but it got a tepid response, so we saw fewer sales than I hoped.
-Our ad effectiveness decreased as well.
-In May, we made $3.64 in revenue for every $1 in ad spend, but in June, the ratio dropped to 2.62:1.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats